Terms and Conditions Epiroc Australia

 (b) You must inspect Products on delivery and notify us of any short delivery or transport damage within 5 days after receiving the delivery.
 Notification does not make us liable for short delivery or damage or oblige us to provide additional or replacement Products.

-(e) You cannot cancel or change an order for a Product or a Service (including, to avoid doubt, a delivery date or any specifications or requirements).
+(d) You cannot cancel or change an order for a Product or a Service (including, to avoid doubt, a delivery date or any specifications or requirements) without our prior written consent.

 4. PAYMENT TERMS

-(a) Account Customers: payment for machines is due 7 days after invoice date.
-Payment for all other Products, and payment for Services, is due 30 days after invoice date.
-Non Account Customers: payment is due before delivery of Product or on completion of Service.
+(ii) payment for all other Products, and payment for Services, is due 30 days after the invoice date.

-(b) Without limiting any other right or remedy, we may charge you daily interest, at 1.5% per month, on overdue amounts.
+(d) Without limiting any other right or remedy, we may charge you daily interest, at 1.5% per month, compounding monthly, on overdue amounts.
 If we charge interest, then you must pay it within 7 days after we request payment.

 5. TITLE AND RISK, INSURANCE & REPOSSESSION